Drowning doesn’t always look like we think it does.

 - Bring an extra plastic bag to put wet clothes in after the lesson.

 - Have a swimsuit on under clothes.
-The first 10 minutes of lessons will be in clothes and will be focused on safety skills.
-Then kids can take clothes off and practice additional skills for the remainder of the lesson.
+If kids get tired, they can take clothes off and practice additional skills for the remainder of the lesson.

 - Follow our same diaper policy.
 Regular diapers will not do well in our pool system.